NolanBrownsberger/AR-Knick-Knack/README.md

-# AR_Webcam
+# AR Knick-Knack
-A simple AR cube representation of Grand Teton National Park made with Unity.
+A simple AR cube representation of Grand Teton National Park made with Unity and Vuforia Engine.

 ### Instructions